Course leader: Ashley Pearcy Buitenwerf

 Administrator: Thilde Møller Risgaard

-The course Science Writing and Communication is being offered by the Graduate School of Natural Sciences/GSNS and Graduate School of Technical Sciences/GSTS, Aarhus University, fall 2022.
+The course Science Writing and Communication is being offered by the Graduate School of Natural Sciences/GSNS and Graduate School of Technical Sciences/GSTS, Aarhus University, spring 2024.

 - Understand the components of a typical scientific research paper and the process of writing andpublishing manuscripts